wryzxec/wryzxec/README.md

-CS & Maths & Uni of Edinburgh
+CS & Maths at Uni of Edinburgh